 You will be asked to indicate the best way to contact you to arrange an appointment.
 You will then be contacted discreetly by a member of the counselling team to arrange the first session.

-At Soul Soup we offer Support Workers for those times you feel you may need help with issues but you are unsure if Counselling is right for you.
+At Soul Soup we offer Support Workers for those times you feel you may need help with issues but that you dont feel you need Counselling

-Our support workers will also run group sessions where groups of people can come together.
-These sessions can include group therapy – where people come together to discuss what is bothering them and help one another to move forward – and activities such as creative therapy – using various kinds of art, music, drama or games to deal with problems.
+Our support workers also run group activity sessions where groups of people can come together.
+These sessions can include indoor or outdoor activities, fun, games, trips away and Learning activities such as confidence building.
+Our creative therapist– uses various kinds of art, music, drama or games to help you explore your feelings.